stnbu/boulder-stump/README.md

 > Look on my Works, ye Mighty, and _don't care_!
 > -Mike

+---

+**Brand new!**

+I am always in search of any kind of truly anonymous feedback.
+As such, I have created [a way to give anonymous feedback](https://forms.gle/CtGWiKP5GfBzVWQBA).
+Stick to the writing, I guess.
+You can send me anything you want.
+But I'd like you to really let me have it.
+Make me suffer.

+How much does it suck, doc?

+---

 ### Ado

 Welcome to my terrible web page about my awesome book entitled, ***Gog